PeeterTarvas/JavaTask/Tasks.md

 Tasks:
-1. Correct all of the deficiencies in index.html
+1. Correct all the deficiencies in index.html

 2. "Sectors" selectbox:
    2.1.
 Add all the entries from the "Sectors" selectbox to database - need to add all